 - Conference Room Pilot(s) (CRP): Once GoSaaS has configured the system, we request key process owners who participated in the migration workshops to test if the configurations have been done properly.
 In order to keep this step focused, GoSaaS provides CRP scripts which focus only on the processes being implemented in the system.
 At each step, the scripts also provide a mechanism to capture feedback.
 Depending on the feedback from a CRP, this process may be repeated a second time “CRP-2” after making configuration adjustments.
 The second CRP usually also involves more real data to be available for testing.

 - User Acceptance Test (UAT): Once the process owners have validated the system through CRPs, a broader set of users are involved to test the system and provide any feedback that may have been missed.

 - End User Training: GoSaaS provides end user training material to enable you to deliver the training

-- Go-Live: Usually this activity starts on a Friday afternoon when changes to Agile PLM system are disabled and a complete data extraction, transformation and loading takes place.
+- Go-Live: Usually this activity starts on a Friday afternoon when changes to legacy system are disabled and a complete data extraction, transformation and loading takes place.
 Once the system is ready, it is made available to key process area teams to validate the system over the weekend to make it available on Monday to end users.

 - Post Go-Live support: Although most end user requests after go-live can be handled by client’s internal teams by the time the system goes live, GoSaaS’s implementation team remains available for a limited number of days to assist with any requests which may hinder adoption.
 This type of support can be extended for longer durations or even permanently through a separate maintenance and support contract with GoSaaS.